praball/Portfolio-Website/README.md

-A basic website build with HTML, CSS, Javascript showing the details of the user.
+<h2>A basic website build with HTML, CSS, Javascript showing the details of the user.